jeffdonthemic/jeffdonthemic.github.io/_posts/2015-02-03-84-things-you-should-know-about-the-salesforce-com-spring-15-release-2.markdown

 <li>Support agents who use Case Feed now can run macros to automagically complete repetitive tasks.</li>
 <li>The Assets Object has ben redesigned as a Standard Object with all kinds of goodies (sharing rules, record types, field history, etc.).</li>
 <li>Agents and Salesforce Knowledge managers can now see a list of cases an article is attached to.</li>
-<li>When using Knowledge One, agents can send an email with an article’s contents embedded in the body of the email (Beta).</li>
+<li>When using Knowledge One, agents can send an email with an articles contents embedded in the body of the email (Beta).</li>
 <li>Salesforce no longer supports Salesforce CTI Toolkit.
 Long live Open CTI!</li>
 <li>Create cases from questions in Chatter with Question-to-Case.</li>
 <li>Social Customer Service Starter Pack connects FB and Twitter accounts to Salesforce (without a Radian6 contract) allowing you to like, tweet and post all from with the Case feed.
 There are even Google+ and Sina Weibo Social Customer Service pilots.</li>